sagemath/sagewiki_to_gh-2022-10-10/days22/cremona/to-do-list.md

 This is a list of things (small or large) which came up during SD22 at MSRI as deserving to be fixed or implemented in Sage.

    1. Regulators over number fields.
 NB over $\mathbf{Q}$ there are two functions, regulator() and regulator_of_points(), and it is the second of these which can be trivially implemented.
 Just copy the code from ell_rational_field.py into ell_number_field.py; also copy height_pairing_matrix().
 In each case I mean "move" rather than "copy".
 Then in each case add doctests with a couple of examples over number fields.
 The other function (regulator) is something which depends on having an actual MW basis, so is not for now.
+See ticket #9372: JEC is now working on this.

    2. Linear dependencies of points over number fields (and over Q), modulo torsion.
 The  attached file [[attachment:mwnf.m]] has Magma code for this (written by me) which may be useful, though you will have to find the Sage equivalent of LLLgram().
 That  function takes a gram matrix (of not-necessarily full rank) and returns a reduced gram matrix and a matrix in GL(n,Z) and the rank r.